-For a better part of a decade, Powers has steadily created a wealth of work that has included at times absurd stages and social scenarios that shake up expected social and cultural norms.
-Her work and performances has circulated through places like The Power Plant in Toronto, Festival HTMlles in Montreal, PS 122 in New York, Cryptorave in São Paulo, and CCA Kitkyushu in Fukuoka, Japan.
-Our conversation with Powers traces back beginnings in her art making activities, where she’s at currently, how she wants to see her art continue to evolve, and her affinity for comedian Tom Green—among other talking points.
+For a better part of a decade, Powers has steadily created a wealth of work that has included at times absurd stages and social scenarios that shake-up expected social and cultural norms.
+Her work and performances have circulated through places like The Power Plant in Toronto, Festival HTMlles in Montreal, PS 122 in New York, Cryptorave in São Paulo, and CCA Kitkyushu in Fukuoka, Japan.
+Our conversation with Powers traces back beginnings in her art-making activities, where she’s at currently, how she wants to see her art continue to evolve, and her affinity for comedian Tom Green—among other talking points.

 I’ll start off by asking you two questions to which you can pick one and hopefully lead the rest of the conversation.
-Can you share an early time you felt anxiety about your future or an early time you were torn between two directions.
+Can you share an early time you felt anxious about your future or an early time you were torn between two directions?

 So that sense of agency is lost a little bit.

 Of course.
 That’s why it’s good to marinate on something before you release it.
 Or be comfortable with however it’s going to be interpreted if it’s an urgent impulse to do it.
 If its something that is super precious to you and you don’t want it to be defiled by the gaze of others, it probably not good to put it out there.
 There’s a certain amount of letting go that has to happen.
 In performance works I’ve done, I’ve had to accept how it's perceived.
 In some ways, it's worse when it's not perceived.
 There’s learning in that, that no one cares.
 And that’s fine.
 It’s terrible when it goes off in a way you don’t want and this happens all the time.
 But you either live with it or you go hide in the desert for the rest of your life.

 I want to come back to that thought.
 But I want to go back to in between coming out of high school and going into art school, how did you first discover performance as a way to work as oppose to going into theatre?